BlakeRain/blakerain.com/content/posts/new-site-and-blog.md

   - ghost-tag
   - linux
   - aws
+published: 2019-10-31T19:44:00.000Z
+cover: /content/new-site-and-blog/cover.jpg
+---

-excerpt: I have a new website and blog using the Ghost platform.
+I have a new website and blog using the Ghost platform.
 Here I touch on the setup and the goals for this site.
-published: 2019-10-31T19:44:00.000Z
-cover: /content/nong-vang-h6-KSsXLSkI-unsplash.jpg

 ---

 **tl;dr** New website using [Ghost](https://ghost.org/) was easy to set up.